-Based on our research, there is nothing confirming it to be a scam or a Ponzi scheme, however, due to highly questionable marketing practices, numerous testimonials from purported subscribers, videos, and additional research, we did come to a definitive conclusion.
+Based on our research, there is nothing confirming it to be a scam, however, due to highly questionable marketing practices, numerous testimonials from purported subscribers, videos, and additional research, we did come to a definitive conclusion.

 We’ve explored Reddit threads and can see very carefully prepared counter-responses from the Watch Gang team at numerous points, allowing them to taper any negative responses.
 And don’t take our word for it, go check out one of the threads for yourself HERE.

 Additionally, we’ve watched videos, and searched the web, and generally speaking there is nothing saying that this is a good deal.
 In fact, our analysis points to the exact opposite.